metabolism/wordpress-bundle/README.md

 Because of Wordpress design, functions are available in the global namespace, it's not perfect but Wordpress will surely change this soon.

 Some plugins may not work directly, Woocommerce provider needs some rework

-## Demo

-A demo is available at https://github.com/wearemetabolism/wordpress-bundle-demo,

-it's an implementation of the Twenty Nineteen theme for Wordpress 5.

 ## Installation